Distributional and mean Li-Yorke chaos for weighted shifts on Fr\'echet sequence spaces: Mean Li--Yorke chaos

-where $p(k):= m$, if $1\le k\le m$, and $p(k):= k$, if $k>m$. \end{itemize} \end{itemize} \end{corollary} Examples of shifts that are hypercyclic but not mean Li--Yorke chaotic are already known; see, for instance, \cite[Example 23]{BBPW}.
-In what follows, to illustrate the use of the necessary direction in Theorem \ref{T2} (in particular, Corollary \ref{f2}), we will give an example of a weighted backward shift on $s(\Z)$ that is hypercyclic, but it is not mean Li--Yorke chaotic. \begin{example} Consider the weighted backward shift $B_w$ on $s(\Z)$ with weights
+$(\Leftarrow)$ By item (A) and by an argument analogous to that of Lemma ~\ref{lemex} (with the norm replacing the metric), we have $\liminf_{n\to \infty}\frac{1}{n}\sum_{k=1}^{n}\left\| (B_w)^k(e_i) \right\|=0$, for all $i \in \Z$.
+Then, taking $X_0:=\left\{ e_n : n\in \Z\right\}$, we obtain item (i) of MLYCC.
+Moreover, taking $y_k:= \sum_{j=-r}^{r} b_{j,k}e_{j}$ for each $k\in \N$, by item (B), we conclude item (ii) of MLYCC.
+Therefore, by Lemma \ref{LL}, $B_w$ is mean Li--Yorke chaotic. \end{proof} Examples of shifts that are hypercyclic but not mean Li--Yorke chaotic are already known; see, for instance, \cite[Example 23]{BBPW}.
+In what follows, to illustrate the use of the necessary direction in Theorem \ref{T2}, we will give an example of a weighted backward shift on $s(\Z)$ that is hypercyclic, but it is not mean Li--Yorke chaotic. \begin{example} Consider the weighted backward shift $B_w$ on $s(\Z)$ with weights

 Consider the sequence $(n_k)_{k \in \N}$ of positive integers, given by

 Fix $j \in \Z$.
 Then, there exists a constant $C_{j}>0$ such that for all $\ell \in \N$

 Thus, $ w_{\ell-n_k}\cdots w_{\ell-1} e_{\ell - n_k}\to 0$, when $k \to \infty$.
 On the other hand, there is a constant $C'_{j}>0$ such that for all $\ell \in \N$